Choose the adoption option and help shut down puppy factories

 Tragically, with every puppy that is sold from puppy factories, there is a mother left behind.
 Trapped in a constant cycle of pregnancy, abuse and neglect.

-RSPCA is calling for help from the community to shut down puppy factories once and for all.
+That’s why we’re calling for your help to shut down puppy factories once and for all.

 When looking for a new puppy…

-- Choose the adoption option & visit your local RSPCA or responsible rescue first.
+- Choose the adoption option and visit your local RSPCA or responsible rescue first.

 - Can’t find the right rescue puppy?
-Find a responsible breeder and visit their property.
+Find a responsible breeder – and, crucially, ensure you visit their property.

-- Ensure the breeder provides a high standard of care for the puppy’s mother and father.
+- Ensure the breeder provides a high standard of care for the puppy’s mother and father – make sure you witness this firsthand.

-- If you suspect you’re dealing with a puppy farmer, make a cruelty report on 1300 4 777 22, or at rspcasa.org.au/report-cruelty
+- If you suspect you’re dealing with a puppy farmer, immediately make a cruelty report by calling our 24-hour hotline on 1300 477 722, or alternatively fill out our online form.

 To help you make an informed choice when looking for a new puppy, please order a copy of our FREE Smart Puppy Buyer’s Guide.